chaoss/wg-evolution/implementations/README.md

 Just click on the "launch binder" logo.

 You can also run the notebooks locally in your computer.
-For that first of all, you need a Python3 environment with certain modules installed (it is recommendable to use a virtual environment, see [Creation of virtual environments](https://docs.python.org/3/library/venv.html)).
+For that, you need a Python3 environment with certain modules installed (it is recommendable to use a virtual environment, see [Creation of virtual environments](https://docs.python.org/3/library/venv.html)).
 To install the modules, just use pip3: